 Other information to omit on a resume in Canada:

-For newcomers entering the Canadian job, it’s also helpful to know that employers cannot ask interview questions that could be viewed as discriminating.
+For newcomers entering the Canadian job market, it’s helpful to know that employers cannot ask interview questions that could be viewed as discriminating.
 For example, interview questions about your marital status, nationality, religion, and other factors defined by the Canadian Human Rights Act are illegal.

-There are many settlement agencies in Canada that can help you adapt your resume to meet Canadian requirements when you arrive.
+Many settlement agencies in Canada can help you adapt your resume to meet Canadian requirements when you arrive.

 7. Use strong and concise language